-As part of NSS navigation is shifting away from from a major reliance on ground-based navigation aids such as non-directional beacons (NDBs) and VHF Omni Directional Radio Range (VORs) toward satellite based navigation which utilizes GNSS (GPS).
+As part of NSS navigation is shifting away from a major reliance on ground-based navigation aids such as NDBs, VORs, and DMEs (Distance Measuring Equipment) toward satellite based navigation which utilizes GNSS (GPS).
+ILS (Instrument Landing System)/DME are not affected.